 Many people are uncertain about the purpose of an adverb.
 As a result, grammatical mistakes get made.
-In fact, adjective and adverb errors are so common, you may come across them every day and not even be aware that you are hearing one.
+In fact, adjective and adverb errors are so common, you may come across them every day and not even be aware that you are hearing or reading one.

-An adverb is a descriptive word that describes - or modifies, as grammarians put it - a verb, an adjective or another adverb.
+An adverb is a word that describes - or modifies, as grammarians put it - a verb, an adjective or another adverb.

 Adverbs can also describe adjectives or other adverbs.
 They provide more information about that other descriptive word.
 For example: